stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 The first task for a Vulkan application is to create the _instance_ which involves populating a couple of structures and invoking the relevant API method.
 The `VkApplicationInfo` structure specifies some properties of the application and the required API version.
 The native structure has six fields whereas the LWJGL implementation has over 70 class members, the code assist popup in our IDE has scroll-bars, and this is one of the simplest structures.

-One of the fields in this structure is the application name which is a string (or a C pointer-to-character-array).
-In the LWJGL implementation we had to instantiate a memory stack object, invoke a static helper method to allocate an NIO buffer for the string from this helper, and pass _that_ to the structure.
-Presumably there are logical reasons for this (off-heap performance or thread safety perhaps) but there was no explanation of _why_, whether there were alternatives, was the application responsible for releasing resources later, etc.
+One of the fields in this structure is the application name which is a string (mapping to a C pointer-to-character-array).
+In the LWJGL implementation we had to instantiate a memory stack object, use that on a different static helper method to allocate an NIO buffer for the string, and pass _that_ to the structure.
+Presumably there are logical reasons for this (off-heap performance or thread safety perhaps) but there was no clue as to _why_ this had to be done, whether there were alternatives, was the application responsible for releasing resources later, etc.  If the binding is not responsible for marshalling Java types to native equivalents what is it actually for?

 Obviously the LWJGL port was code-generated from the Vulkan header, therefore it is to be expected that there are oddities and compromises in the resultant API which would never be as 'clean' as a totally hand-crafted solution.
 This is not intended to be a negative 'review' but our experience was frankly irritating for the reasons stated above: everything seemed to take an age to implement, much of the code was basically a mystery, and we had barely scratched the surface of Vulkan.
 Eventually we lost interest and gave up.